-These articles are being provided to for informational purposes only and should not be used as the basis for any financial decisions.
+These articles are being provided for informational purposes only.
 While we believe this information to be correct, we do not guarantee the accuracy or completeness of the information included.
-All clients are encouraged to consult qualified tax and legal professionals before making any decisions about your personal situation.